python-lml/lml/docs/source/api_tutorial.rst

   :diff: ../../examples/robotchef/robotchef/main.py

-The code highlighted in red are removed from main.py because the main code becomes the consumer of the robotchef api.
+The code highlighted in red are removed from main.py and are placed into **robotchef_api** package.
+And robotchef_v2 becomes the consumer of the robotchef api.

 And plugin.py and robot_cuisine has been moved to **robotchef_api** package.

 Robot Chef API
 --------------------

 Now let us look at robotchef_api.
-In the following director listing, the plugin.py and robot_cuisine is exactly the same as the :ref:`plugin.py <plugin>` and :ref:`robot_cuisine <builtin_plugin>` in robotchef::
+In the following directory listing, the plugin.py And robot_cuisine is exactly the same as the :ref:`plugin.py <plugin>` and :ref:`robot_cuisine <builtin_plugin>` in robotchef::

     __init__.py    plugin.py       robot_cuisine